telerik/report-server-docs/user-management/user-management.md

 Only users that belong to the built-in *System Administrator* user role have access to the *User Management* view and can manage **users**, **roles** and their **permissions**.

-You can search for users by their firstname, lastname, username or e-mail.
+You can search for users by their first name, last name, username or e-mail.
 For more information on the search see [Search]({%slug search%}).